ClickCease

 Were You Diagnosed with a Brain Tumor Years After Receiving Depo-Provera in California?

-We can help.
-Walkup, Melodia, Kelly & Schoenberger is leading litigation on behalf of California women who developed cerebral meningioma brain tumors following Depo-Provera birth control injections.
-Firm shareholders Michael A. Kelly and Doris Cheng, along with Walkup’s dangerous drug and complex litigation team, have been appointed Liaison Counsel in In re: Depo-Provera Cases (JCCP 5375).
-This coordinated California state court proceeding consolidates claims against Pfizer, Upjohn, Pharmacia LLC, and California-based doctors, clinics, hospitals, and healthcare providers that prescribed or administered Depo-Provera to women later diagnosed with meningiomas—a signature complication of long-term Depo-Provera use.
+Walkup, Melodia, Kelly & Schoenberger is in the leadership of the California litigation on behalf of California women who developed cerebral meningioma brain tumors following Depo-Provera injections.
+Firm shareholders Michael A. Kelly and Doris Cheng, along with Walkup’s dangerous drug and complex litigation team, have been appointed Liaison Counsel in In re: Depo-Provera Cases (JCCP 5375) in California state court.
+This coordinated California state court proceeding consolidates claims against Pfizer, Upjohn, Pharmacia LLC, and California-based doctors, clinics, hospitals, and healthcare providers who prescribed or administered Depo-Provera to women later diagnosed with meningiomas—a signature complication of Depo-Provera use.
+You can learn more on our Meningioma Lawsuit page.

 California Depo-Provera Brain Tumor Lawsuits

-If you are a current or former Depo-Provera user who received injections from a California-based doctor, hospital, HMO, Kaiser Permanente, Palo Alto Medical Foundation, Sutter Health facility, University of California hospital or clinic, or Planned Parenthood, contact us now.
+If you are a current or former Depo-Provera user who received injections from a California-based doctor, hospital, HMO, Kaiser Permanente, Palo Alto Medical Foundation, Sutter Health facility, University of California hospitals or clinics, Planned Parenthood, or other gynecology professionals contact us now.
 Your time to file a Depo-Provera lawsuit in California is limited by the state’s statute of limitations.
+For that reason, immediate action is necessary as soon as a diagnosis of meningioma is received.

-Use of Depo-Provera has been linked to serious brain tumors known as meningiomas.
-Reported diagnoses include intracranial, cranial, and skull base meningioma; meningeal or arachnoid tumors (not cysts); convexity, falcine, parasagittal, intraventricular, sphenoid wing, olfactory groove, and posterior fossa/petrous meningiomas.
+Depo-Provera use has been linked to brain tumors known as meningiomas.
+Diagnoses include intracranial, cranial, and skull base meningioma; meningeal or arachnoid tumors (not cysts).

-If you are a current or former Kaiser Permanente member diagnosed with meningioma after receiving Depo-Provera, call our California Depo-Provera lawsuit attorneys today.
-Kaiser and other healthcare providers administered Depo-Provera injections to many patients across California, often for longer than one year.
+If you are a current or former patient diagnosed with meningioma after receiving Depo-Provera, call our California Depo-Provera lawsuit attorneys today.
+Kaiser, Sutter, County Hospitals academic medical centers and other healthcare providers administered Depo-Provera injections to patients across California.
 If your Depo-Provera injections were provided by a community clinic, University Hospital, Planned Parenthood, Sutter facility, or other California-based provider, and you later developed a meningioma that required surgery, contact the Depo-Provera defective drug team at Walkup, Melodia, Kelly & Schoenberger.
-Our attorneys represent California women in claims against Pfizer, Upjohn, Pharmacia LLC, and healthcare providers who failed to warn of Depo-Provera’s brain tumor risks.

 What Is a Meningioma?

-A meningioma is a typically benign tumor that grows from the meninges — the membranes that cover the brain and spinal cord.
-Though noncancerous, meningiomas can press on the brain or nerves, causing significant pain and disability.
-Treatment often requires complex surgery, which carries its own risks of nerve or brain damage.
+A meningioma is a non-cancerous tumor that grows from the meninges — the membranes that cover the brain and spinal cord.
+Meningiomas can press on the brain causing significant pain and disability.
+Treatment may require complex surgery, which carries its own risks of nerve or brain damage.
+These tumors often grow slowly and may not produce noticeable symptoms for years.
+Some women are not diagnosed until years after ceasing Depo- Provera use.
+Diagnosis often occurs only after MRI or CT imaging is ordered.

 Current Medical Research